DynamoDS/RefineryPrimer/CONTRIBUTING.md

-# Contributing to the Generative Design Primer
+# Contributing to the Refinery Design Primer

-`GenerativePrimer` is an open source project and the work of many contributors.
+`RefineryPrimer` is an open source project and the work of many contributors.
 We appreciate your help!

 ## Filing issues